danjwait/mHST/docs/devEnvSetup.md

 ### Papyrus UML & SysML
  - These are the UML and SysML modeling & diagramming tools.
 I have these installed in the Eclipse instance on Windows , not the WSL
- - [x] Install [Papyrus 6.0.0](https://www.eclipse.org/papyrus/download.html#accordion) ; installed via Eclipse IDE, "Help" tab -> "Install New Software..." and then "Work with" the 2021-12 Eclipse site; search for "modeling" -> installed the entire modeling kit (which includes Papyrus UML 6.0.0).
+ - [x] Install [Papyrus 6.0.0](https://www.eclipse.org/papyrus/download.html#accordion) ; installed via Eclipse IDE, "Help" tab -> "Install New Software..." and then "Work with" the 2021-12 Eclipse site (or whatever version you've installed); search for "modeling" -> installed the entire modeling kit (which includes Papyrus UML 6.0.0).
   - Restart Eclipse
   - Under "Help" tab ran "check for updates" before proceeding
  - [x] Install [SysML1.6 plugin](https://marketplace.eclipse.org/content/papyrus-sysml-16) (2.2?).
 Used the drag & drop into Eclipse IDE window installer.